tuanksor/uuwaf/README.md

 ## Acknowledgments

+- Thanks to all contributors
-- Kubernetes client-go library
+- Inspired by the Kubernetes Operator pattern
-- Prometheus client library
-- Zap logging library